FlKo/LazarusDockedDesktops/README.md

 ![09_install](https://cloud.githubusercontent.com/assets/22365547/18887732/988938ac-84f5-11e6-9a9e-c5e2c4e6bb30.png)

 Browse to the folder in which the clone of this repository resides and open one of the *XML* files.
-I recommend *StudioComplete.xml* because it includes both the *default* and the *debug* desktop.
+I recommend *StudioPlusComplete.xml* in *StudioPlus* folder because it includes both the *default* and the *debug* desktop and is the desktop which will get updates frequently.

 ![10_install](https://cloud.githubusercontent.com/assets/22365547/18887733/988dfda6-84f5-11e6-86b2-069e2131d65e.png)